-Applicants may seek funding to address one or more dimensions of the threats currently facing individuals, families, physical and electronic infrastructure, food and water supplies, public health, the natural environment, as well as the implication from society’s responses to these threats on economic well-being, civil liberties, and culture.
+Applicants may seek funding to address the threats currently facing individuals, families, physical and electronic infrastructure, food and water supplies, public health, the natural environment, as well as the implications of society’s responses to these threats on economic well-being, civil liberties, and culture.
 Preference will be given to proposals that:

-- Clearly reflect the interdisciplinary nature of contemporary security challenges by incorporating expertise from multiple, diverse disciplines and involve collaboration among multiple units;
+- Clearly reflect the interdisciplinary nature of contemporary security challenges by incorporating expertise from multiple, diverse disciplines (e.g., the physical sciences and social sciences) and involve collaboration among multiple units;

 - Describe the objectives to be achieved, including clear data collection and analysis plans where applicable;

-- If the applicant has received CSRE funding before, provide evidence of positive outcomes from the earlier award (e.g., publication, successful conference, successful travel, application to external award agency);
+- If the applicant has received CSRE funding before, provide evidence of positive outcomes from the earlier grant (e.g., publication, successful conference, successful travel, application to external grant agency);

 - For research grants in particular, demonstrate how the research will: